-The latest annual report from the Charities Aid Foundation (CAF) therefore caught our collective eye, as it produced another fascinating insight into the trends and directions of charitable giving in the UK.
+The 2015 annual report from the Charities Aid Foundation (CAF) therefore caught our collective eye, as it produced another fascinating insight into the trends and directions of charitable giving in the UK.

 The headline figures are that overall giving in the UK in 2015 has decreased by £500m to £9.6bn, compared to the previous year – this reflects a longer term trend which shows that, adjusted for inflation, this is lowest figure since CAF records began, and the annual figure was £13.2bn (a worrying decrease of 27% in just 11 years).
 However, if you dig deeper, there are more useful stats which can help charities to be more attractive to supporters in future, and retain a larger share of online support.

 The frequency of online donations rose yet again: 16% of adults who have given to charity in the past year have now done so online.
 It is also worth noting that ‘online’ giving – in the context of CAF’s research – does not account for direct debits arranged online, nor charity lotteries, buying goods, paying via credit or debit cards or paying membership fees are completed via websites or apps.
 So the ‘real’ figure is likely to be significantly higher.